North Carolina Board of Legal Specialization

 - completing certain continuing legal education (CLE) classes in the specialty practice area during a three-year cycle prior to making application;

-- submitting to peer review by other attorney and judges familiar with the attorney's practice; and
+- submitting to peer review by another attorney and judges familiar with the attorney's practice; and

 - passing a written examination.